strontic/strontic.github.io/xcyclopedia/library/lame.exe-21A14B968997B6E87FEED5A3B8A6C968.md

 ## Signature

-* Status: The file C:\program files (x86)\MusicBee\Codec\lame.exe is not digitally signed.
+* Status: The file C:\Program Files (x86)\MusicBee\Codec\lame.exe is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170
 * Serial: ``
 * Thumbprint: ``
 * Issuer: